Searching for Cloud SIEM Records in Sumo Logic

 When you query Cloud SIEM Records or Signalsin a Sumo Logic log search tab, the contents of each Record or Signal are presented in a field named Security Record Details.
 The Security Record Details is somewhat unique in that it cannot be referenced in a query itself.
 It is a read-only field.
 Note however, that you can add subfields of the Security Record Details field as separate columns in the field browser.
 You can see an example of doing that in Save a query with predefined display fields below.
 And like any other field, you can hide the Security Record Details field, if desired.

-Search Records or from the Partitions page
+Search Records from the Partitions page

 If you have the View Partitions role capability, you can search Cloud SIEM partitions from the Partitions page in the Sumo Logic UI.